NoviceLive/urlmark/readme.rst

   but it may not look eyeful.
 Here is the demo:
   `Online Bookmarks <http://novicelive.github.io/urlmark/>`_.

-  It shall has three placeholders:
+  See the included template (in ``gh-pages``) to write your own one, It shall setup Foundation_ scaffold and has three placeholders:
   ``{left}``, ``{right}``, ``{time}``.

   And all other uses of brackets must be escaped